-It is possible that the artist took the idea of right symbolism from the King of Wands in the 15th century Sola-Busca deck.
-Smith created her art two years after photographs of the Sola-Busca deck were acquired by the British Museum, and most likely she saw the cards on display there.
+It is possible that the artist took the idea of right symbolism from the King of Wands in the 15th century Sola Busca deck.
+Smith created her art two years after photographs of the Sola Busca Tarot were acquired by the British Museum, and most likely she saw the cards on display there.

 What is The Symbolism of The King’s Crown?

 The King of Wands is wearing a diadem crown, a type of ornamental headband worn by monarchs as a badge of royalty.
 The crown is a symbol of divine recognition, because royalty could only be conferred by God.
 Equally, the doctrine implies that any attempt to depose or murder a king is a sacrilegious act and runs contrary to the will of God.